 This makes for a wonderfully filling and tasty brunch but you could just as easily have it for lunch or dinner.
 It also just happens to be pretty great health-wise too (ok, the cream might not be but there’s only a little and you could swap it out for milk or even stock if you like) so you can feel good about enjoying it too.
 It might not be that pretty, but don’t be put off, it’s a delicious pan of goodness you’ll be wanting to make again and again.

-- ½ a small green pepper, cut in long slices
+- 1/2 green pepper small, cut in long slices

 - 1 egg

-- 2oz/ 55g feta cheese, cut into small cubes or broken up
+- 2 oz feta cheese 55g, cut into small cubes or broken up

 - Warm the oil in a small skillet/frying pan and add the diced leek.
 Cook for a minute then add the peppers and eggplant.
 Cook, stirring now and then, until the vegetables are all fairly soft - around 5mins - but not brown.